ClaudioCampuzano/kbat/README.md

 Fast and efficient BBox annotation for your images in KITTI

 ## INTRO
-Fork created to label dataset in KITTI format
+Fork created to label dataset in KITTI format.

 To see why and for what this was created, please read [Ybat - YOLO BBox Annotation Tool](https://medium.com/@drainingsun/ybat-yolo-bbox-annotation-tool-96fb765d0036)

 ![Sample](cute.png)